doj/Ultimate-USB-to-Controlport/README.md

 - select+start+A+down : decrease the frequency of auto fire A
 - select+start+Y+up : increase the frequency of auto fire Y
 - select+start+Y+down : decrease the frequency of auto fire Y

+You can switch the directions of all buttons (lefty mode), press: select+start+B+left.

 Hardware
 ---------